 The highway in West Virginia is currently 82% complete, under construction, or contracted currently and is scheduled to increase to 87% by 2018.
 Our vision is to see the road in the Mountain State completed or under construction by 2020.

-Billions of dollars of exported goods from West Virginia will have direct access to the large inland port at Front Royal, Virginia- where double-stacked container rail can then take the goods to the deepest port on the Eastern Seaboard at Norfolk.
+Billions of dollars of exported goods from West Virginia will have direct access to the large inland port at Front Royal, Virginia, where a double-stacked container rail can then take the goods to the deepest port on the Eastern Seaboard at Norfolk.
 This will be eastern West Virginia’s only direct access to a global port.

 The economic impact of building the highway by 2020 is $1.2 billion in addition to the impact from construction.